When to get Help

 Self Care Tips:

-- Keep track of your weight in a notebook or app on your phone.
+- Record the number of bowel movements you have each day in a notebook or app on your phone

 Let your healthcare provider know if you: